rajas1310/Face-Feature-Analysis-us-DL/README.md

 * This project is purely based on Computer Vision.
 * I used Tensorflow-Keras in this project.
 * The models trained were also ran to check results on a realtime footage captured through my laptop webcam.
+* Although the internship and it's outcome is complete, I am still working on a modified problem statement of this same project in order to publish a research paper on the emotion-analysis topic.